'It felt like liberation': Minneapolis couple weds in front of burned-out Third Precinct police station

 "I could get arrested, I could end up in the hospital, really anything could happen, so I wanted to make sure Celina and I could be together no matter what," Lex said.

-“We were actually just laying in bed one day and I was like, ‘Oh my god, why not get married in front of the burned down precinct,’ ” Lex said.

-The night the precinct burned, they were both working in a medical tent.
+The night that the precinct burned and was abandoned by police, they were both working in a medical tent.
 What they experienced was indescribable, Lex said.

 "We were getting married, at this moment, specifically for legal protection, as the citizens were taking back power.
 We felt like it would be a nice statement," Lex said.